 Rowboats, pedal boats, canoes and kayaks can be rented for use within the park during the summer season, and park interpreters host narrated pontoon boat tours on summer weekends and holidays.
 One of the streams that flows into Trap Pond has been marked as a wilderness canoe trail.
 A boat launching ramp accommodates small motorized boats for fishing or exploring the pond.
 Anglers may land a variety of fish, from pickerel, crappie, and bluegills to catfish, American eel and largemouth bass.
 Fishing license required.
 Get info about fishing permits.

-Trap Pond’s campground offers a wide variety of sites beneath its tall loblolly pines, including RV and tent sites with water and electric, walk-in tent sites, two popular island tent sites, and primitive camping areas for youth groups (available by reservation only).
+Trap Pond’s campground offers a wide variety of sites beneath its tall loblolly pines, including RV and tent sites with water and electric, walk-in tent sites, a popular island tent site, and primitive camping areas for youth groups (available by reservation only).
 Waterfront climate- controlled camping cabins, each with a living area and bedroom, are available year-round.
 Yurts, round stationary structures with canvas walls, allow a rustic camping experience without having to pitch your own tent.
 Click for info and reservations

 Reader's Digest recommends Trap Pond's campground as the most scenic campsite in Delaware.